adaltas/node-csv-docs/src/md/stringify/options/header.md

 The `header` option generates the column names in the first emitted record.
 The value is expected to be a boolean value.

-This option implies that the knowledge of the columns.
+This option implies knowledge of the columns.
 Column names can be discovered from the records when those are provided as object.
 They can also be provided through the [`columns` option](/stringify/options/columns/).

 An error will be emitted at runtime if the `header` option is set because no columns are defined nor discovered in the first record.
 The error message is `Undiscoverable Columns: header option requires column option or object records`.